dongdongdoge/mpsdp/docs/shuffle_module.md

 1. **Empty Input Error**: Ensure data is not empty before shuffling.

-2. **Schema Mismatch**: Verify that data conforms to the specified schema.
+2. **Schema Mismatch**: Verify that data conforms to the specified schema at the client before submission.

 3. **Privacy Budget Exceeded**: Reduce the number of operations or increase the privacy budget.

-4. **Performance Issues**: Consider using batch processing or parallel processing.
+4. **Performance Issues**: Tune batch sizes and enable parallel processing in the shuffler.

 ### Debugging